HomeMy WebLinkAboutResolution 2014-184 N.C.S. 12/01/2014Resolution No. 2014-184 N.C.S.

 B. Activities including, but not limited to, the following:

-1. Promotion of public events which benefit businesses in the area and which tale
+1. Promotion of public events which benefit businesses in the area and which take

 place on or in public places within the area.